2003-12-09 Wetland Monitoring Report1

 wood planks in the wetland by the south side near the

 storm water pond.
-Photo taken. in June.
+Photo taken in June.

 PHOTO LOG OF SITE

-~,.~~, Outlets at Albertville -Phases III.
+Outlets at Albertville - Phases III

-g Pa~c 2 of 3
+Page 2 of 3

 PHOTO 8: Mitigation Area 3, facing south from

-the north end..
-Photo taken. in June.
+the north end.
+Photo taken in June.

 PHOTO 9: Mitigation Area 3, east edge by the

-existing wetland, Photo taken in June.
+existing wetland.
+Photo taken in June.
 Note the mi-

-nor trash in the basin. and the presence of water marks
+nor trash In the basin and the presence of water marks

 along the edge of the open water.

-g Pale 3 of 3
+Page 3 of 3

 Figures